CDBG Advisory Committee

-For Federal Fiscal Year 2014, Amherst can apply to the Massachusetts Department of Housing and Community Development (DHCD) for a competitive CDBG grant through the Community Development Fund I (CDF-I).
+For Federal Fiscal Year 2015, Amherst can apply to the Massachusetts Department of Housing and Community Development (DHCD) for a Mini-entitlement Community Development Block Grant (CDBG) grant.
 Each year the Town can apply to receive federal funds administered by the state, which are awarded primarily to projects, programs, and services that improve the lives of Amherst's low- and moderate-income residents (defined as individuals or families whose annual income does not exceed 80% of the Area Median Income as determined by U.S. Department of Housing and Urban development (HUD), and be located in an identified neighborhood or target area.

-Amherst must apply each year to DHCD to receive the funding.
-Applications are typically due in mid-February, with the public input process beginning in September/October.
+Amherst must apply each year to DHCD to receive the funding with applications typically due in mid-February.
 The CDBG Advisory Committee, with assistance from Town staff, oversees the public input process by holding public hearings and public meetings so that Amherst residents and boards & committees have an opportunity discuss priorities and target areas.
 The CDBG Advisory Committee also solicits proposals from the community to help determine which projects receive funding.
 These proposals can be submitted by various parties, including but not limited to a single individual (i.e. a developer), a Town board / committee, or a non-profit organization.
 Those interested in making a funding request are encouraged to contact the CDBG Advisory Committee and Town staff.

 During the application process, Amherst citizens have an opportunity to discuss the following components of the Town's application to DHCD:

 - Community Development Strategy - Summarizes various planning documents used by the community and outlines a plan of action intended to accomplish specific community development goals that will have an impact on the overall community, especially low and moderate income residents.